HenriquePi/risk-thinking-2023/README.md

 ### Problem 3: Visualize Risk Over Time with Line Graphs

-  1. Set up a charting library (e.g., Chart.js, D3.js, Highcharts).
+  1. ✔️ Set up a charting library (e.g., Chart.js, D3.js, Highcharts).
-  2. Implement a line graph component that displays the Risk Rating over time (Year) for a selected location (Lat, Long), Asset, or Business Category.
+  2. ✔️ Implement a line graph component that displays the Risk Rating over time (Year) for a selected location (Lat, Long), Asset, or Business Category.
-  3. Add interactivity to the graph, such as tooltips displaying Asset Name, Risk Rating, Risk Factors, and Year.
+  3. ✔️ Add interactivity to the graph, such as tooltips displaying Asset Name, Risk Rating, Risk Factors, and Year.
-  4. Implement controls for selecting different locations, Assets, or Business Categories to visualize their risk levels over time.
+  4. ✔️ Implement controls for selecting different locations, Assets, or Business Categories to visualize their risk levels over time.
-      -  You may need to perform some data aggregation in order to achieve this.
+      -  ✔️ You may need to perform some data aggregation in order to achieve this.

+### Problem 4: Integrate Components and Optimize Performance

+  1. ✔️ Design a user interface that integrates the map, data table, and line graph components.
+  2. Implement state management to handle user interactions and data flow between components (e.g., selecting a location on the map updates the line graph and data table).
+  3. ✔️ Optimize the app's performance by implementing lazy loading for components and efficient data handling, such as pagination for the data table.
+  4. (Bonus) Implement reasonable tests for utility functions, data flow hooks, and React components.